-- Voting Objectivity and Secrecy: All votes of the Board of Directors regarding the appointment, re-election and removal of Directors will be secret if so requested by any of its members, without prejudice to the right of any Director to reflect the sense of his vote in the minutes. - -Evaluation: As provided in the Board of Directors Regulation, annual evaluation of the functioning of the Board of Directors, the functioning of its Committees, and proposal, based on the results, of an action plan correcting detected deficiencies, shall be submitted to Board approval with the previous report by the (Free translation from the original in Spanish language)

-Corporate Governance Committee.
+- Voting Objectivity and Secrecy: All votes of the Board of Directors regarding the appointment, re-election and removal of Directors will be secret if so requested by any of its members, without prejudice to the right of any Director to reflect the sense of his vote in the minutes. - -Evaluation: As provided in the Board of Directors Regulation, annual evaluation of the functioning of the Board of Directors, the functioning of its Committees, and proposal, based on the results, of an action plan correcting detected deficiencies, shall be submitted to Board approval with the previous report by the Corporate Governance Committee.
 The Chairman will organize and coordinate with the chairman of the relevant Committees the regular evaluation of the Board.
-Additional information on the assessment of the Board is provided in section C.1.20 below.